CITY HARVEST

 Overview

-Since their founding, City Harvest have created an operation that delivers millions of meal ingredients from surplus food collections to hundreds of charities in London each year.
+City Harvest deliver millions of meal ingredients from surplus food collections to hundreds of charities in London each year.
 In addition to providing healthy food to those in need, their activities reduce the use of landfill rubbish disposal for positive environmental impact and provide volunteering opportunities to those struggling to achieve stability in their lives.

 Source: Giving is Great